DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/grid.md

 ### FooterPlaceholderProps

-Describes properties passed to the footer placeholder template when it is being rendered.
+Describes properties passed to a component that renders the footer placeholder.

 Field | Type | Description
 ------|------|------------